-US Olympic female gymnast tests positive for coronavirus: report
+US Olympic female gymnast tests positive for coronavirus

-An American Olympic female gymnast reportedly tested positive for the coronavirus while training in Japan for the upcoming competitions.
+An American Olympic female gymnast tested positive for the coronavirus while training in Japan for the upcoming competitions.

-The gymnast was described as an American teenager but was not identified by name, Japan’s public broadcaster NHK reported Monday, citing Olympic officials in Inzai.
+The gymnast was described as an American teenager but was not initially identified by name, Japan’s public broadcaster NHK reported Monday, citing Olympic officials in Inzai.
 The U.S. Olympic and Paralympic Committee said it was an alternate who tested positive.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM